top of page

 Awareness: The First Step Toward Change

-The journey begins with simply noticing - becoming aware of when people pleasing visits, what invites it in, and how it moves through you.
-By gently exploring what's driving our people-pleasing reactions - what we're really trying to protect ourselves from - we can begin to develop more conscious choices in how we respond to others' needs and wishes.
+The journey begins with simply noticing - when people pleasing visits, what invites it in, and how it moves through you.
+By exploring what's driving your people-pleasing reactions - what you're really trying to protect yourself from - you can begin to develop more conscious choices in how you respond to others' needs and wishes.

-This awareness creates space between trigger and response, allowing us to choose actions that align more closely with who we want to be, building relationships based on genuine care and mutual respect rather than self-abandonment and resentment.
+This curiosity opens a space between a trigger and your response, allowing you to choose actions that align more closely with who you want to be, building relationships based on genuine care and mutual respect rather than self-abandonment and resentment.

 What is a protective pattern